mortylen/joule-heat-calculator/README.md

 ![console](https://github.com/mortylen/joule-heat/blob/main/img/settingfile.png?raw=true)

+The calculated data are saved to the file defined in the export_path parameter in the configuration.
+The data is saved in CSV format.

 ### Manual
 For detailed instructions see the file ***[MANUAL.md](https://github.com/mortylen/joule-heat/blob/main/docs/MANUAL.md)*** or ***MANUAL.txt*** in the ***docs*** folder for the latest release version.